machaao/machaao-samples/index.rst

 What is MessengerX.io?
 (Draft In Progress)
 =============================================================================
-MessengerX.io aim to aid developers looking to build and monetize deeply personalized messaging experiences.
+MessengerX.io aim to aid developers looking to build and monetize deeply personalized chat experiences.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %